BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Graded-Quiz-Week-3.md

 ## Question 8

 Which of the following is a type of looping programming logic?
-1 point

 - [ ] while
 - [ ] if